ignition-is-go/rship-unreal/README.md

 4. In the plugins manager (Edit > Plugins), search for the 'RshipExec' plugin and verify it is active (checked on)
 5. Open the Unreal project settings (Edit > Project Settings) and search for the 'Rship Exec' plugin
 6. Enter the address of the Rocketship server you wish to connect to in the 'Rocketship Host' field.
 Also set the 'Service Color' :)
+7. Verify that your Unreal Instance appears in the Rocketship UI (click 'Reconnect' if necessary)

 ### Usage